ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 16 *They will hunger no longer, nor thirst anymore; nor will the sun beat down on them, nor any heat;*
 > 17 *for the Lamb in the center of the throne will be their shepherd, and will guide them to springs of the water of life; and God will wipe every tear from their eyes.”*

+**Revelation Chapter 7 Summary**

+***In Chapter 7, John*** sees four angels holding back the winds of judgment until the servants of God are sealed on their foreheads.
+One hundred forty-four thousand from the tribes of Israel are sealed (*vv.
+1–8*).
+John then sees a great multitude from every nation standing before the throne and the Lamb, clothed in white robes and worshiping God (*vv.
+9–12*).
+He learns that these are those who came out of the great tribulation, whose robes were washed white in the blood of the Lamb.
+They now serve God continually, and He shelters them, wiping away every tear (*vv.
+13–17*).

+***Christ is presented as*** the Lamb who redeems a countless multitude, washes them in His blood, and shepherds them in God’s presence forever (*vv.
+10, 14, 17*).

+***Believers should*** worship God and the Lamb, trust in His protection and redemption, and remain faithful through tribulation (*vv.
+10–12, 14*).

 **The Seventh Seal-the Trumpets** *(8:1-13)*

 > 1 When the Lamb broke the seventh seal, there was silence in heaven for about half an hour.